tolauwae/phd-thesis/src/oop/oop.typ

 Since the event queue is an extension of the WebAssembly state, the same synchronization and updating mechanism is used as before.
 We provide a summary of each rule below.

-/ trigger: When the client receives a trigger message for event at index $j$, it pops the event from the event queue, and identical to the _interrupt_ rule in @oop:sem:callbacks, it calls the corresponding callback function.
+/ trigger: When the client receives a trigger message for event at index $j$, it pops the event from the event queue, and identical to the _interrupt_ rule in @fig:callback-inst (@remote:callback-handling), it calls the corresponding callback function.
 / trigger-invalid: If the index of the event in the trigger message is out of bounds, or the event is invalid, because there are still undispatched events that are smaller under the partial order relation, the server will return an error message.
 / transfer-events: This rule shows how all events arriving on the client are forwarded to the server through the same synchronization message we used before.
     The message includes the events in the queue, and slices of memory containing the events' topic and payload.